ExpansiveGold/Capstone-Project/README.md

     *	Styling: CSS and Bootstrap.
   *	Backend:
     *	NodeJs + Express
+    *	Database: MongoDB
+    *	API: CRUD for user and admin interactions
     *	Axios for Frontend integration
     *	Socket.IO for Realtime input from the user to play the game
-    *	API: CRUD for user and admin interactions
   *	Version Control: GitHub.

 ##	Features to be Implemented: